All Episodes

 Well, listen, in this case, he has a lot of confidence in his judgment.

-But you know, good people know that when they're wrong, the right thing to do is to backtrack.
+But, you know, good people know that when they're wrong, the right thing to do is to backtrack.

-And and I think that on hydroxychloroquine, there's a lot of medical researchers that thought it was a Trump gig, and they got out against it thinking, well, Trump's playing politics.
+And I think that on hydroxychloroquine, there's a lot of medical researchers that thought it was a Trump gig, and they got out against it thinking, well, Trump's playing politics.

 It turns out Donald Trump was right.